Dignity in care

 Updated: May 2013

-The Dignity in Care guide is for people who want to make a difference by improving standards of dignity in care.
+The Dignity in care guide is for people who want to make a difference by improving standards of dignity in care.
 It provides a wealth of resources and practical guidance to help service providers and practitioners in developing their practice, with the aim of ensuring that all people who receive health and social care services are treated with dignity and respect.
 The guide can also provide people who use services with information on what they can expect from health and social care services.
 It applies to England only.

 Whether you only have five minutes to get some quick ideas, or five hours to gain an in-depth understanding, this guide should meet your needs.